Waterboy1602/Addarr/README.md

 - `/series` (en-us) - `/serie` (nl-be, it-it, pt-pt, es-es, de-de, fr-fr) : start adding a series to Sonarr
 - `/allSeries`: receive a list of all the series on Sonarr
 - `/allMovies`: receive a list of all the movies on Radarr
-- `/transmission`: change the down-/upload speed of Transmission from Temporary Speed Limit to normal or the other way around
+- `/transmission`: change the download/upload speed of Transmission from Temporary Speed Limit to normal or the other way around
-- `/sabnzbd`: change the down-/upload speed of Sabnzbd to 25%, 50% or 100% of the defined limit.
+- `/sabnzbd`: change the download/upload speed of Sabnzbd to 25%, 50% or 100% of the defined limit.
+- `/qbittorrent`: change the global download/upload rate limit of qBitorrent to alternative rate or normal rates.
 - `/stop`: stops the command you were executing.
 Can be used at any moment

 Every command does also work if you send a message without `/` and no other words before or after the entrypoint

+### Single Line Commands

+Single line commands allow you to skip multiple steps of the process

+- `Find {movie | series} {title}`: will bring you directly to Title selection step.
+If you have multiple instances of Sonarr/Radarr setup, you will need to select to which instance you want to add the title to.
+For example if you want to find the title "Wrong Turn" you would type `Find movie Wrong Turn` or to find a tv show `Find series iZombie`

 ## CONFIG